YH-104/YH104-s-Repository/README.md

 (See Win7 / Commandprompt color command for `color` criteria)
 #### 【Background Color】/【Fonts Color】
-  Yellow / White   | `A new NDB.txt was found on the web server, but you canceled the update. `
+  Yellow / White   | `A new NDB.txt was found on the web server, but the user canceled the update. `

- Light Green / Black | `A new NDB.txt is found on the web server, and the user proceeds with the update. `
+ Light Green / Black | `A new NDB.txt was found on the web server, and the user proceeded with the update. `

  Gray / Black | `Main screen color that appears when auto DB update is turned off `